Jared Shuster

-Jared Craig Shuster (born August 3, 1998) is an American professional baseball pitcher in the Atlanta Braves organization.
+Jared Craig Shuster (born August 3, 1998) is an American professional baseball pitcher for the Athletics organization.
+He has previously played in Major League Baseball (MLB) for the Atlanta Braves and Chicago White Sox.
 He played college baseball at Wake Forest University.
-He was drafted by the Braves in the first round (25th pick) of the 2020 Major League Baseball Draft.
+The Braves selected him in the first round of the 2020 MLB draft, and he made his MLB debut with them in 2023.